Requirements Naming and Numbering

 This is a hybrid method where Packages are used to create a high level naming and numbering structure and the Requirements in each Package are numbered using the Package identifier and a number to identify them.
 So Requirements for the Fulfillment of Orders could be contained in a Package named '2.4 Fulfill Orders' and an individual requirement in this Package could be named 'FO-01 Process Credit Card Payments'.
 This would be manually maintained or a Script could be written to ensure that the numbers were correctly assigned.

 Every element, diagram and connector in an Enterprise Architect repository is given an immutable and unique reference in the form of a Globally Unique Identifier (GUID).
 The GUID is assigned to the element when it is created and is guaranteed to be unique across time and space.
 Thus requirements can ultimately be referred to by this unique identifier.
 While the GUID is a powerful and irrefutable way of referring to a Requirement it is not practical to use it in discussion with stakeholders because of its length and the fact that it is not memorable.
 The GUID's purpose is to be able to track and manage a Requirements provenance particularly when Enterprise Architect is used to generate Requirements to other tools.
 It is also used as the identifier in the XMI exchange format.

 Proprietary Numbering Systems

-There will be projects or programs of work that will for regulatory or commercial reasons specify a proprietary numbering system that must be used with Requirements.
-For this reason one of Enterprise Architects in-built schemes may not suffice and in this situation the user can create their own numbering scheme using the Scripting facility in combination with Tagged Values.
+There might be projects or programs of work that will, for regulatory or commercial reasons, specify a proprietary numbering system that must be used with Requirements.
+For this reason one of Enterprise Architects in-built schemes might not suffice; in this situation the user can create their own numbering scheme using the Scripting facility in combination with Tagged Values.